-Physically based rendering (PBR), on the other hand, delivers photorealistic results but is very computationally intensive.
-It traditionally needs the most powerful GPUs or Central Processing Units (CPUs) to do the ray-trace calculations, which can take minutes or hours.
-PBR precisely simulates light to deliver physically accurate results, calculating how rays bounce off some objects and refract through others, thousands of times.
-It mimics the way light behaves in the real world.
+The process is very computationally intensive and traditionally needs the most powerful GPUs or Central Processing Units (CPUs) to do the ray-trace calculations, which can take minutes or hours.

 Real-time visualization and ray tracing have traditionally been supported by two distinct workflows, but now they have converged.
 NVIDIA RTX technology, which is embedded in NVIDIA RTX GPUs, has laid the foundations for the best of both worlds, real-time ray tracing.
-Real-time visualization and ray tracing have traditionally been supported by two distinct workflows, but now they have converged.